PushkarPisolkar04/PushkarPisolkar04/README.md

 ## What I Do:

-- 🎨 **3D Modeling**: Created a Pokémon model and self-insert anime character.
+- 🎨 **3D Modeling**: Created a Pokémon model.
 Ash and Goku are quaking (still not sure why my cube keeps disappearing).
 - 📱 **App Dev**: Built the "IPlay" app for IP awareness.
 Who knew Intellectual Property could be… fun?
 Also, built some apps with Flutter (they work… most of the time).
 - 🎥 **Animation**: Brought lessons to life with animations.
 Disney still hasn’t called, but hey, Pixar might!
 - 🌐 **Web Development**: Built a website—don’t ask about the design choices; they’re "unique."